3 Nurturing Your Future

 Figure 3.17: (ref:togetherall)

 (ref:togetherall) A quick look inside togetherall, an online community for people who are stressed, anxious or feeling low.
-You can also watch the 1 minute video embedded in this figure at youtu.be/mXEbpaU9YjU (Example 2020)
+You can also watch the 1 minute video embedded in this figure at youtu.be/mXEbpaU9YjU (D. Byte 2020a)

 Learning at University can be hard because you might have gone from being at (or near) the top of the class in high school to no longer being top of the class at University.